exasol/powerbi-exasol/doc/developer_guide/developer_guide.md

 #### Database setup

-Exasol-ready SQL scripts for setting up the required tables and test data for the new test framework can be found [here](./testdata.sql)
+Exasol-ready SQL scripts for setting up the required tables and test data for the new test framework can be found in file [testdata.sql](testdata.sql).

 ### Issues we've encountered developing and using this connector, fixes and workarounds